copyrite/LwotcMinimalText/XComGame.md

 Your holotargeted enemies take +1/+2/+2 damage.

 ## Void Conduit
-Imprison a humanoid enemy for 2 turns and steal {% VOIDCONDUITDMG %} HP from it.
-Steal {% VOIDCONDUITACTIONDMG %} health from it per action lost to imprisonment.
+Imprison a humanoid enemy for 2 turns and deal {% VOIDCONDUITDMG %} damage to it.
+Deal {% VOIDCONDUITACTIONDMG %} damage to it when it loses an action to imprisonment.
+Damage is stolen to you as health.
 Costs 1 Focus.
 * Imprisoned units cannot take actions or dodge, but can be targeted by other attacks.
 * {% COOLDOWN %}
 * TODO: Is the flat damage also stolen?